Joystream/community-repo/community-roadmap/Mainnet-Term-1.md

 I intentionally suggest some working groups not fully staffed in the first mainnet term, as the process will be rolled out gradually.
 The salaries for this first term may seem a bit rough and may be subject to change later based on the new scoring system (WIP).

-#### Update 14-Dec-2022
-I'm not fully sure we need 7 FTEs in the BWG right away.
-Following @l1dev's recent ideas, I suggest reconsidering the BWG scope and making a decision based on our objectives and the actual workload needed.
-More discussion [see here](https://discord.com/channels/811216481340751934/812343711870091285/1052465528834363492).

 ## Composition
 ![WG composition](https://i.imgur.com/Y32t7ql.png)